jierdin/sprout/operating-agreement.md

 “Majority Interest” shall mean, with respect to a Series or the Company as applicable, the vote of Membership Interests of one or more Members that in the aggregate exceed 50% of all VOTING Percentage Interests owned by Members associated with respect to such Series or the Company as applicable.
 Except as otherwise provided, non voting Members shall have no voting rights.

 “Member” shall include:
-(i) Eric Roberts, David Murry, Victor Miller, David Pope, each in their capacity as a member of the Company associated with a Series (as such Series may, from time to time, be created in accordance with the terms of this Agreement), and
+(i) Eric Roberts, David Murry, Victor Miller, David Pope, Yuebin Dong Roberts, each in their capacity as a member of the Company associated with a Series (as such Series may, from time to time, be created in accordance with the terms of this Agreement), and
 (ii) Persons later admitted as Members of the Company, who shall be admitted in accordance with this Agreement.
 Members of the Company shall at all times be Members of the Company until the Company is dissolved, wound up and terminated in accordance with the Act and this Agreement, notwithstanding the fact that there may or may not be any Series at any particular point in time.
 The Company shall be controlled by a simple majority of Member(s) holding more than 50% of the Voting units in the Company who have the powers to make any decision not in violation of this agreement including but not limited to appointment and removal of Company manager(s).

 “Membership Interest” shall mean a Member’s entire limited liability company interest in the Company with respect to a Series.